 - Requesting that members of the household put on a sweater instead of automatically raising the furnace thermostat setting

 Homeowners with aging furnaces should also be very diligent about routine furnace maintenance.
 The most important part of routine maintenance that homeowners should do is to always change furnace filters regularly, using the recommendations of the manufacturer.
-During periods of heavy usage, such as during bitterly cold weather, changing them even more frequently can be helpful.
+During periods of heavy usages, such as during bitterly cold weather, changing them even more frequently can be helpful.

 Additional maintenance needs that homeowner should be diligent about includes keeping the area where the furnace is housed free of dust and dirt and being alert for any noises or smells that may indicate the system is struggling.

 Consider Adding Dampers to Help Redirect Air Flow

 When central home heating system ducts are installed, they are designed to ensure that the entire home will be served by the furnace.
 Homeowners may not, however, need or want to heat every part of their home.

 If the goal is to reduce the workload on an aging furnace system, homeowners may want to consider having one or more air duct dampers installed into their current duct system.

 An air duct damper acts like a valve to regulate or stop the flow of heated or cooled air to specific rooms or areas of the home.
 This can help an aging furnace more efficiently heat a home, as well helping to make other areas more comfortable.

 Start With a Complete Diagnostic Checkup to Prevent Unpleasant Surprises

 When the goal is keeping an aging furnace system in service for one more season, starting with a complete diagnostic checkup is a good plan.

 This type of checkup should include an inspection of all moving parts, belts, and electrical connections for signs of overheating or wear that could cause them to fail suddenly.
 In addition, this type of service call will make sure that your system is clean and ready for the demands of the season.